raysssec/Audit-Portfolio/README.md

 ## About Rayss

 Rayss is an independent smart contract security researcher with 1.5 years of experience in blockchain security.
-Within the first year of my starting security journey, achieved a Top 70 global ranking on Code4rena (2025).
+Within the first year of my security journey, achieved a Top #70 global ranking on Code4rena (2025).

 For private security reviews or consulting, please reach out to me on: